nikeasyanzi/Gitbook-Coding-Interview-/binaryTree.md

 The problem is tricky, be careful with the coner test cases such as \[1,1\] and  \[2,1,3,NULL,NULL,5\]

 Narrowing down the range between curr-&gt;key+1 ~ int\_MAX  and int\_MIN ~ curr-&gt;key+1 leads to a lethal bug, the program goes wrong when there are two INT\_MIN or INT\_MAX.

+so just make sure

+1. if it is a null node, return true

+2. check a node whether  left < node && node < right

+3. check left sub tree and right sub tree

 [https://leetcode.com/submissions/detail/140847741/](https://leetcode.com/submissions/detail/140847741/)